EmparYahui/urban-oer-chinese/README.md

 ---

+## 🧩 System description

+This repository constitutes a **research-informed pedagogical system** rather than a static collection of teaching materials.

+It integrates three interconnected layers:

+- **Pedagogical design layer** → conceptual framework and instructional planning
+- **Implementation layer** → task sequences and learning activities in urban contexts
+- **Analytical layer** → assessment instruments and empirical artefacts

+Together, these layers operationalise an open educational model in which learning design, learner production, and evaluation are structurally interconnected.

+---

 ## 📌 Research context

 This OER is linked to a mixed-methods case study investigating how task-based learning in urban environments can support the co-creation of reusable educational resources.